Skip to main content

 Solution 1: Cache Aggressively

-cache-template: powerbi_cache.sql
+template-file: powerbi_cache.sql

 sqls/powerbi_cache.sql

--- Load entire model into DuckDB cache
+-- Load model into DuckLake cache

-SELECT * FROM pbix_scan('{{{conn.pbix_file}}}', 'Sales')
+SELECT * FROM pbix_scan('{{{ conn.pbix_file }}}', 'Sales')

 Solution 2: Export to Parquet

-# One-time: Export Power BI tables to Parquet
+# One-time: export Power BI tables to Parquet

 duckdb -c "